VOLTTRON/volttron/docs/source/agent-framework/core-service-agents/dnp3-and-mesa/dnp3-agent.rst

 bidirectional network communications with a DNP3 Master, which might be located at a power utility.

-Like some other VOLTTRON protocol agents (e.g. IEEE2030_5Agent), the DNP3 Agent can optionally be front-ended by a DNP3 device driver running under VOLTTRON's MasterDriverAgent.
+Like some other VOLTTRON protocol agents (e.g. IEEE2030_5Agent), the DNP3 Agent can optionally be front-ended by a DNP3 device driver running under VOLTTRON's PlatformDriverAgent.
 This allows a DNP3 Master to be treated like any other device in VOLTTRON's ecosystem.

 The VOLTTRON DNP3 Agent implementation of an Outstation is built on PyDNP3, an open-source library from Kisensum